 Five Core CXA Capabilities

-Customer Journey Mapping is Ecrion’s faculty for executing pre-defined customer journeys.
+Customer Journey Automation is Ecrion’s faculty for executing pre-defined customer journeys.
 We find that many companies undertake comprehensive projects to map out their desired customer journeys, but sometimes lack the capability to execute them.
 Users transfer their customer journeys into Ecrion’s software via our user-friendly drag-and-drop interface, and are then able to automate personalized customer communications at any point in the journey.
 Customer Experience personnel track customers as they progress through their journey (both digital and off-line interactions), and identify points of friction for process improvement.

 Customer Engagement Monitoring provides a 360-degree view of each customer.
 We track all interactions with the customer, including clicks on electronic communications to identify and report on the overall level of engagement with each individual, and with your customer base as a whole.